Loading chat...

 AI Summary

-- Authorizes city attorneys of cities with populations exceeding 750,000 to initiate civil and criminal antitrust proceedings under the Cartwright Act, previously limited to the Attorney General and district attorneys
+• City attorneys of cities with populations exceeding 750,000 would gain authority to initiate and prosecute civil and criminal antitrust actions under the Cartwright Act, with powers similar to those currently held by the Attorney General and district attorneys

-- Establishes that housing converted from daily rates to periodic leases after an emergency declaration must be priced at 1/30th of 160% of HUD fair market rent (plus 5% if furnished)
+• Establishes that housing advertised at daily rates after an emergency declaration, but not offered at daily rates in the prior year, must be priced at 1/30 of 160% of HUD fair market rent (plus 5% if furnished)

 Legislative Description